Laško Brewery: History of brewing in Laško

-In 1825, the physician and lecturer Franz Geyer set up a craft brewery in the former Valvasor Hospital (1st location - today's Hotel Savinja), where the first brewer in Laška probably brewed stone beer (Steinbier), which was otherwise known in Carinthia, for thirteen years.
+In 1825, the physician and lecturer Franz Geyer set up a craft brewery in the former Valvasor Hospital (1st location – today's Hotel Savinja), where the first brewer in Laško probably brewed stone beer (Steinbier), which was otherwise known in Carinthia, for thirteen years.
 However, it is not known whether he did not know how to make technologically more demanding Bavarian beer as well.

-In 1838, the brewery was bought by Heinrich August Uhlich, who gave Laška beer a real reputation.
-As the owner of the bathhouse in Rimske Toplice, he must have served his beer to foreign guests as well and, due to his origin in Trieste, drove it to Trieste, a commercial center with connoisseurs of good food and drink.
+In 1838, the brewery was bought by Heinrich August Uhlich, who gave Laško beer a real reputation.
+As the owner of the bathhouse in Rimske Toplice, he served his beer to foreign guests and, due to his origin in Trieste, drove it to Trieste, a commercial center with connoisseurs of good food and drink.
 He also proved to be an enterprising wholesaler, as his beer was drunk even in Alexandria and Calcutta.

-Pivovarna Laško during the time of Simon Kukac in 1898.

-The next owner, Anton Larisch, built in 1867 at the foot of St. Kristofa and Šmihel (2nd location - former Volna) new brewery, which at the time was the largest in Spodnji Štajersko.
+The next owner, Anton Larisch, built a new brewery in 1867 at the foot of St. Kristofa and Šmihel (2nd location – former Volna), which at the time was the largest in Lower Styria.
 He was famous for the fact that he personally controlled the quality of the beer and even improved it, and he also increased the capacity of the brewery.

 In 1889, the brewery was bought by Simon Kukec, a brewer from Žal, a strongly Slovene-oriented nationalist.
-Because he was a good organizer, financier, businessman, and on top of that he was particularly fond of innovations, he is considered the most important figure in the history of the Laška brewery.
-He established a new type of beer and the first beer brand - thermal beer, which still lives today in its derivative form.
+Because he was a good organizer, financier, businessman, and on top of that he was particularly fond of innovations, he is considered the most important figure in the history of the Laško brewery.
+He established a new type of beer and the first beer brand – thermal beer, which still lives today in its derivative form.
 Through many experiments, he found that thermal water improves the taste of beer.
 As a good entrepreneur, he was aware of the need to attract customers with unusual innovations.
 Therefore, he started to brew thermal beer as light and dark, and in both cases it was also stronger than ordinary beer.